1.1 Race organisation

 2. Entry pre-requisite

 2.1 To be able to participate in ÖTILLÖ SWIMRUN WORLD SERIES you have to race in a team consisting of two persons that are at least 18 years old and able to swim.

-2.2 Each team member needs to have a valid Swimrun insurance.
+2.2 Each team member needs to have a valid insurance for competing in swimrun

 2.3 Your application is final.
-No entry fee will be reimbursed by the Race Organisation, with the ÖTILLÖ Swimrun Insurance you will get your entry fee back against a medical certificate.
+No entry fee will be reimbursed by the Race Organisation.

 2.4 It is allowed to change one team member of the same gender.